Harold Keller: First flag raising

 At 8:00 am on February 23, 1945, Lt.
 Colonel Chandler W. Johnson, the Second Battalion, 28th Marines, commander, ordered a platoon-size patrol to climb up Mount Suribachi to seize and occupy the crest.
 Captain Dave Severance, E Company's commander, then assembled the remainder of his Third Platoon and other members of the battalion which included two Navy corpsmen and stretcher bearers.
 First Lieutenant Harold Schrier, E Company's executive officer, who volunteered to lead the patrol, was to raise the battalion's American flag if possible to signal that the mountaintop was secure.
 The patrol left at about 8:30.
 Along the way up which was difficult climbing at times, there was a small number of shots from Japanese snipers.
 When Lt.
 Schrier and his men reached the rim of the volcano, there was a skirmish which they soon overcame.
 After a Japanese iron water pipe was found to use as a flagpole, the battalion's American flag was tied to it by Lt.
 Schrier, Sergeant Henry Hansen, and Corporal Charles Lindberg.

 Once the flag was tied on, the flagstaff was raised about 10:30 by Lt.
 Schrier, Platoon Sergeant Ernest Thomas, Sgt.
 Hansen, and Cpl.
 Lindberg.
 Seeing the raising of the national colors immediately caused loud cheers from the Marines, sailors, and Coast Guardsmen on the south end of Iwo Jima and from the men on the ships near the beach.
 Due to the terrific winds and soft ground on the mountaintop, Private Phil Ward and Navy corpsman John Bradley pitched in afterwards to help keep the flagstaff vertical.
 Staff Sergeant Lou Lowery, a Marine photographer for "Leatherneck Magazine" and the only photographer who accompanied the patrol, took several photos of the first flag before and after it was raised.
-The last photo he took on the mountaintop was before a Japanese grenade caused him to fall several feet down the side of the crater and break him camera (his film was not damaged).
+The last photo he took on the mountaintop was before a Japanese grenade caused him to fall several feet down the side of the crater and break his camera (his film was not damaged).
 The Marine Corps did not allow any of his photos to be published until 1947, in Leatherneck Magazine.
 Platoon Sgt.
 Thomas was killed on March 3 and Sgt.
 Hansen on March 1.
 Cpl.
 Lindberg was wounded on March 13.